Skip to main content

 The UK’s energy system is changing.

-Back in 2010, almost all of our electricity was generated in power stations from fossil or nuclear fuels.
-By 2021, almost 40% was generated by renewables, mainly solar and wind.
+Back in 2010, almost all of our electricity was generated in power stations by coal, gas or nuclear fuel.
+Now, depending on the weather, it can be up to 50% of our energy generated by renewable solar and wind.

 This is great for reducing carbon emissions – essential for tackling climate change.
 But solar and wind farms are located all around the UK and sometimes too much electricity is being generated in one place, when the demand for it is somewhere else.